intoinside/KickAssemblerToDoxygen/README.md

 After removing all these stuff, it fixes struct declaration.

-Next step is to remove initial dot from keywords and then add a semicolon at the end of every label declaration.
+Next step is to remove initial dot from keywords and then add a semicolon at the end of every label and const declaration.

 This sequence is repeated for every file specificated as argument and edited file are saved in output folder.